sha3sha3/UE-DSSPlugin/README.md

 3. "exp": <unix expiration timestamp>
 ```

-Please reffere to the following site to verify your token
+Please refer to the following site to verify your token
 [JWTIO](https://jwt.io/)

 # Delegates